Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "Really?"

-"He was a lifelong bachelor, and he had a very close *‘friendship’* with, um…" Margaret frowned as she rifled through her impressive memory for political trivia. "...King?
+"He was a lifelong bachelor, and he had a very close *‘friendship’* with, um..."
+Margaret frowned as she rifled through her impressive memory for political trivia. "...King?
 Yes.
 William Rufus King. "

 Sartori sighed.
 "I can’t be the first *openly* gay president, then," he corrected himself.
 "There’s a whole qualification that I lack."